NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Qi Spells.md

 You have cultivated your qi to produce magical effects.
-You gain [[Spells/Inner Upheaval|Inner Upheaval]], [[Spells/Qi Rush|Qi Rush]], or another 1st-rank monk qi spell you have access to.
+You gain [[Inner Upheaval|Inner Upheaval]], [[Qi Rush|Qi Rush]], or another 1st-rank monk qi spell you have access to.

 *Source: Pathfinder Player Core 2*
 *ORC*